ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 Subscribe to [the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2922217554) on Steam.

+This mod might not work with mods that significantly alter progression, and is very unlikely to work with mods that significantly modify vanilla features.
+Feel free to use your preferred utility mods to speed up gameplay.

 ## Configuring your YAML File

 ### What is a YAML and why do I need one?